Chriscodinglife/chriscodinglife.github.io/_posts/2023-06-11-how-to-open-a-trial-google-workspace.md

 toc: true
 ---

-Setting up a Google Workspace environment is quick and easy, and can definitely help if you are learning IT.
+Setting up a Google Workspace environment is quick and easy, and can definitely help if you are learning IT and want to setup a test environment that is not tied to your job. _We can break stuff ....for free_

 ## How to Open a Trial Google Workspace